stefanache/install_Tesseract4_for_Python3.7/readMe.md

  Remark:
  --------
-        Is possible to help you this documentation:
+        -Is possible to help you this documentation:

         http://docs.wand-py.org/en/latest/guide/install.html#install-imagemagick-on-windows

- For testing use the command:
+        -For testing use the command:

               C:\Users\{user}> # Test installation
               C:\Users\{user}> python -mwand.version